-- Reviewing the draft Police and Crime Plan to ensure local priorities have been considered - Scrutinising the Commissioner's Annual Report - Scrutinising the decisions and actions of the Commissioner - Reviewing, and potentially vetoing, the Commissioner's proposed policing precept (the part of Council Tax collected for policing) - Holding confirmation hearings for the proposed appointment of a Chief Constable, Deputy Police and Crime Commissioner and senior support staff
+- Reviewing the draft Police and Crime Plan to ensure local priorities have been considered - Scrutinising the Commissioner's Annual Report - Scrutinising the decisions and actions of the Commissioner - Reviewing, and potentially vetoing, the Commissioner's proposed policing precept (the part of Council Tax collected for policing) - Holding confirmation hearings for the proposed appointment of a Chief Constable, Deputy Police and Crime Commissioner and senior support staff governance in policing.
+The results of this assessment are detailed in the Appendix to this statement.
+It can be seen that all areas are maintaining in terms of status.
+Also, with the exception of managing data, all areas have a green RAG status.
+Managing Data remains amber due to the continued embedding of WMP's IT systems across the organisation.

-• Mapping of Governance Framework
+Mapping of Governance Framework